Kayhanmohseni/Job-Market-Exploratory-Data-Analysis/README.md

 ### Data Cleaning

-In the initial data preparation phase, I performed the following tasks:
+In the initial data preparation phase which was all done in MySQL Workbench, I performed the following tasks:

 1. Removed all duplicates
 2. Standardized data